machin2e/cli/README.md

 ## API

-This repository contains the Python API for using hardware resources, mesh and Internet network services and resources, and the Machineee servers.
+This repository contains the Python API for using hardware resources, mesh and Internet network services and resources, and the Gesso servers.

 The API will include interfaces for:
 - Port and protocol physical I/O.